 Marxan was developed by researchers at The Ecology Centre of the University of Queensland.
 It is designed to identify priority areas for conservation that meet biodiversity targets, whilst minimising costs and achieving connectivity.

-CLUZ and Marxan work by dividing the planning region into a series of planning units, listing the distribution of the conservation features found in each planning units, setting targets for the amount of each feature to be included in the conservation landscape and using computer software to identify portfolios of units that best meet these targets.
+CLUZ and Marxan work by dividing the planning region into a series of planning units, listing the distribution of the conservation features found in each planning units, setting targets for the amount of each feature to be included in the ecological network and using computer software to identify portfolios of units that best meet these targets.

 The three ways that CLUZ can be used to develop these conservation land-use plans are:

 Marxan identifies near-optimal combinations of planning units that meet specified conservation targets.
 It does this by running the same analysis a set number of times and identifying the most efficient solution.
 Incorporating boundary costs into the process ensures that patches of contiguous units are selected, which increases the real-world applicability of the final outputs.